• Skip to main content

 The New York Eats essential guide from a local food editor.
 I tell you where to go for the best burgers, healthy options, authentic pizza, fine dining and the most delicious treats the city has to offer.

-The Tara Teaspoon New York Eats restaurant guide is a list of my favorite places to eat, stop for treats or dine with my friends!
-I have lived in New York City for almost 20 years and am sharing with you where I like to eat.
+The Tara Teaspoon New York Eats restaurant guide is a list of my favorite places to eat, stop for treats, or dine with my friends!
+I have lived in New York City for almost 25 years and am sharing with you where I like to eat.
 You'll find the best NY restaurants listed below (IMO!).

 There are more delicious places than are on this NY dining guide, for sure.
-Comment below with your favorites!
-And if you're coming to visit and need recommendations for a certain area of town, just click the Ask Tara link to submit your query.
-I'm here for you!
+Please comment below with your favorites!

 Let's start with my favorite food!
 Donuts: